donnemartin/dev-setup/README.md

   <br/>
 </p>

-S3DistCp combines smaller files and aggregates them together by taking in a pattern and target file.
+[S3DistCp](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/UsingEMR_s3distcp.html) is an extension of DistCp that is optimized to work with Amazon S3.
+S3DistCp is useful for combining smaller files and aggregate them together, taking in a pattern and target file to combine smaller input files to larger ones.
 S3DistCp can also be used to transfer large volumes of data from S3 to your Hadoop cluster.

 #### Installation